Samsung Galaxy S7: Chipsets

 The Galaxy S7 devices are equipped with either a quad-core Qualcomm Snapdragon 820 SoC on the US variants, or the in-house octa-core Samsung Exynos 8890 SoC everywhere else.
 The US variants support older CDMA networks that are extensively used by carriers there.
 The processor is cooled with a 0.4mm thick 'liquid cooling' heat pipe cooling system that transfers the heat from the processor and onto the body of the phone.
 It is used alongside the graphite thermal pads in the previous Galaxy S6.

 The Galaxy S7 devices come with 4 GB of LPDDR4 RAM and either 32, 64 or 128 GB of internal storage (with the 128 GB option being exclusive to the S7 Edge).
-Storage can be expanded externally using a microSD card, inserted using the SIM tray built into the phone (with dual SIM models utilizing the shared second SIM slot as an option if you want to use either 2 SIM cards at the same time, or just a single SIM card alongside a microSD card).
+Storage can be expanded externally using a microSD card, inserted using the SIM tray built into the phone (with dual SIM models utilizing the shared second SIM slot to allow the simultaneous use of two SIM cards at the same time, or just a single SIM card alongside a microSD card).

 The Galaxy S7 devices include a USB OTG adapter in the box.
 It can be used either as a regular adapter to attach USB devices (like flash drives, wired peripherals or the like), or it can be used with Samsung's "Smart Switch" application used to easily transfer data, media and settings from a previous Samsung Galaxy or Android device running Android 4.3 or later, iPhones running iOS 5 or later, or BlackBerry devices running BlackBerry OS 7 or earlier.